This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of IBM's value that present opportunities for upside or downside to the current Trefis price estimate for IBM:

-- IBM Branded Middleware License Revenues: We currently forecast the revenues from the sale of IBM's middleware licenses to decline to $4.65 billion by the end of the Trefis forecast period in 2023.
+- IBM Cognitive solutions software License Revenues: We currently forecast the revenues from the sale of IBM's cognitive solutions software licenses to increase marginally to $3.90 billion by the end of the Trefis forecast period in 2023.
 While we expect demand to pick up on the back of increase in software development around the globe, especially from legacy code conversion to newer standards and capabilities, IBM might not be able to capitalize on it as it is looking to roll back perpetual licensing in light of emerging cloud SaaS and focus on the subscription model.
-However, if demand were to decline, due to overall downturn in economy, there could be a 5% downside to the Trefis price estimate if middleware license revenues were to decline to $4 billion by the end of Trefis forecast period.
+However, if demand were to decline, due to the overall downturn in the economy, there could be a 5% downside to the Trefis price estimate if middleware license revenues were to decline to $4 billion by the end of Trefis forecast period.

-- IBM Middleware Software EBITDA Margin: We currently forecast middleware software EBITDA margin to decrease from about 50% in 2015 to 45% by the end of the 2023.
-There could be 3% upside to the Trefis price estimate if margin was to remain constant at the current high level going forward due to IBM's brand recognition.
-On the other hand, there could be 5% downside to the Trefis price estimate if the margin were to fall due to lower economic demand, reaching its pre-crisis level of 35% by the end of the Trefis forecast period.
+- IBM Cognitive Solutions Software EBITDA Margin: We currently forecast middleware software EBITDA margin to decrease from about 35% in 2016 to 32% by the end of 2023.
+There could be 12% upside to the Trefis price estimate if margin were to improve to 40% due to IBM's brand recognition.
+On the other hand, there could be 10% downside to the Trefis price estimate if the margin were to fall due to lower economic demand, reaching a level of 25% by the end of the Trefis forecast period.

-- GTS EBITDA Margin: GTS margins have historically witnessed solid growth increasing from 20% in 2011 to around 24% in 2015.
-While we currently forecast GBT EBITDA margin to stabilize at 25.3% in the future as demand for outsourcing improves and the company restructures its low margin contracts for higher margins in an industry that is highly competitive.
+- Infrastructure & Cloud Services EBITDA Margin: Thes margins have witnessed good growth in 2016.
+The margins have improved from 22% in 2012 to 25.2% in 2016.
+While we currently forecast the EBITDA margin to stabilize at 25.5% in the future as demand for infrastructure and cloud improves and the company restructures its low margin contracts for higher margins in an industry that is highly competitive.
 Nevertheless, a decline in the future to recession level of 15% could result in a significant downside of 5% to the Trefis price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for IBM at the top of the page.

-We believe that Middle-ware is the most valuable segment within IBM due to:
+We believe that is the most valuable segment within IBM due to:

-Much of IBM's middleware software business is based on recurring maintenance and services revenue streams as contracts are often renewed on expiry.
+Much of IBM's Infrastructure and cloud services business is based on PaaS, IaaS and SaaS services.
+These services are recurring in nature as a client tends to resign with an existing service provider.
+As a result, contracts and services are renewed on expiry.
 We believe IBM would be able to maintain steady cash flows, even in tough times, in a segment where it is the market leader.

 Business Analytics and Optimization